About Tim

 A career spent in service to Vermont

-Tim’s career in public service to Vermont spans local and state leadership roles, including helping lead the first months of Vermont’s COVID-19 response.
+Tim’s career in public and professional service to Vermont spans local and state leadership roles, including affordable housing development, primary health care, helping lead the first months of Vermont’s COVID-19 response.

 Tim Ashe came to Vermont to attend the University of Vermont (UVM), fell in love with the state and later just plain fell in love, and has dedicated himself to serving others since.
-In January 2021 he completed his fourth year serving as the President of the Vermont State Senate.
-He is currently the Deputy State Auditor.
+Since 2021 he has served as the Deputy State Auditor.

 Tim visiting a Vermont Tech Center.

-Shortly after receiving his masters degree from the Kennedy School of Government in 2004, Tim won a seat on the Burlington City Council , winning re-election twice.
+Shortly after receiving his masters degree from the Kennedy School of Government in 2004, Tim won a seat on the Burlington City Council, winning re-election twice.
 He quickly established himself as a stalwart supporter of policies to improve and increase the supply of affordable home ownership and rental housing, and authored some of Burlington’s early climate change legislation.
+He also passed legislation requiring all city departments to produce annual performance measurement reports.

 Tim’s affordable housing career began in 2005 when he became director of the Champlain Valley Office of Economic Opportunity’s Mobile Home Project where he assisted residents in Vermont’s 250 mobile home parks to improve conditions in their communities.
 He remains inspired by the many residents who stood up for their rights, and who stepped up to help neighbors in need.